na-na-hi/renget/archive/elysianrealm.md

 2nd | Pardofelis1 | Both damage boosts, HPSP cap up are the key choices, can pick both silver generation (buy from early shop), unlock nexus

-!!! info Recommended to have full signature before attempting, otherwise performance is not good; recommended to reset for  Inner Blaze on 2F; recommended to swap sigil on 6F, roll Kalpas on 7th
+!!! info Recommended to have full signature before attempting, otherwise performance is not good; recommended to reset for  Inner Blaze on 2F; recommended to swap sigil on 6F, roll Kalpas on 7th; use Kevin support on 4F 7F wave 3

 #->Miracle ☆ Magical Girl charged<-
 ->![sirincha1](https://i.imgur.com/gNwXJnY.png)<-